-The decrease in left slip rate on the Jiali fault is met by an increasing component of contraction across the fault cone (Figure 5), exceeding 1 cm a-1 east of the Eastern Himalayan Syntaxis, where it is accommodated on two structures, the Puqu and Parlung faults (Section 3.9.3).
-The terrain surrounding the eastern Jiali fault is high even by South Tibetan standards, with many peaks between 6-7 km, and the high-altitude areas are much more broad than the similarly high rift-flank uplifts farther west.
-This suggests that N-S contraction in the region may be somewhat distributed.
-Discrete active reverse faults have not been mapped to my knowledge, but the zone is easily among the world's most rugged and inaccessible.
+The decrease in left slip rate on the Jiali fault is met by an increasing component of contraction across the fault 635 zone (Figure 5), exceeding 1 cm $a^{-1}$ east of the Eastern Himalayan Syntaxis, where it is accommodated on two 636 structures, the Pugu and Parlung faults (Section 3.9.3).
+The terrain surrounding the eastern Jiali fault is high 637 even by South Tibetan standards, with many peaks between 6-7 km, and the high-altitude areas are much more 638 broad than the similarly high rift-flank uplifts farther west.
+This suggests that N-S contraction in the region may be 639 somewhat distributed.
+Discrete active reverse faults have not been mapped to my knowledge, but the zone is easily 640 among the world's most rugged and inaccessible.
+641

-3.6.3 Central Tibetan sinistral faults and associated normal faults
+3.6.3 Central Tibetan sinistral faults and associated normal faults 642

-Central Tibet deforms through slip on NE-striking sinistral faults that are typically conjugates to dextral faults in southern Tibet (Taylor et al., 2003).
-These sinistral faults are commonly transtensile, with small extensional stepovers, rather than linking to large, well-defined rift systems as in southern Tibet.
+Central Tibet deforms through slip on NE-striking sinistral faults that are typically conjugates to dextral faults 643 in southern Tibet (Taylor et al., 2003).
+These sinistral faults are commonly transtensile, with small extensional 644 stepovers, rather than linking to large, well-defined rift systems as in southern Tibet.
+645 with the Altyn Tagh fault system (Section 3.7.2).
+This study finds that the Longmu Co fault (in the southwest) has 648 a sinistral slip rate of $4.1 \pm 0.5$ mm a-1, in line with geologic estimates (M.-L. Chevalier et al., 2017), and the 649 650

-The westernmost of these faults is the Longmu Co-Gozha Co fault system (Avouac & Tapponnier, 1993; M.-L.
+The westernmost of these faults is the Longmu Co-Gozha Co fault system (Avouac & Tapponnier, 1993; M.-L. 646

-Chevalier et al., 2017), which links with the Yutian rift and Ashikule stepover (Bie & Ryder, 2014) before merging with the Altyn Tagh fault system (Section 3.7.2).
-This study finds that the Longmu Co fault (in the southwest) has
+Chevalier et al., 2017), which links with the Yutian rift and Ashikule stepover (Bie & Rvder, 2014) before merging 647